Disclaimer

 • sudden weight loss

-Quick action and a checkup can enable your vet to treat your dog and prolong a Great Dane’s life span.
+Quick action and a checkup can let your vet treat your dog and prolong a Great Dane’s life span.

 Another major health problem that affects Great Danes is a cranial cruciate ligament tear.
-This happens when their front or hind leg puts too much pressure on their knee and it eventually tears the ligament.
+This happens when the dog’s front or hind leg puts too much pressure on the knee, eventually tearing the ligament.

-This is often misdiagnosed as an injury to the bone because it will cause inflammation on the joint which can mimic other injuries to bones.
-This can limit the exercise that the dog gets and this can shorten the length of the dog’s lifespan.
+This is often misdiagnosed as an injury to the bone because it will cause inflammation on the joint, which can mimic other injuries to bones.
+This can limit the exercise that the dog gets and shorten the length of the dog’s lifespan.

-Great Danes are at a much higher risk of getting certain health problems than other dog breeds.
+Great Danes are much more likely to get certain health problems than other dog breeds.
 This is because the Great Dane’s size and weight puts much more pressure on their joints and bones, which can cause pain and irritation.

 What is the Life Expectancy of a Great Dane?